pierre-fromager/pcasvd/README.md

 * Covariance matrix is the dispersion matrix of a dataset.
 * Correlation matrix is a covariance scaled matrix (identified by diagonal set to 1).

-Svd (Single values decomposition) is the Eigen process applied to a matrix, it returns values and vectors.
+Svd (Single values decomposition) is the Eigen process.

 Consider 2 forms of Pca
 * covariance based  (Svd on unscaled matrix).